A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Introduction

+Predation is one of the most basic interactions in population biology.
+Since the classic Lotka-Volterra model was independently developed by Lotka and Volterra \cite{AJA,V}, many people have considered various factors \cite{GSK,EE,A} and explored some interesting biological phenomena more extensively, One of the most popular systems has been proposed and studied by Freedman and Mathsen \cite{IM}, Hsu and Huang \cite{BW} respectivel, called Leslie type with the following form

 where $x$ and $y$ denote densities of the prey and predators at time $t$, respectively. $K$ denotes the carrying capacity of the prey in the absence of predators. $h$ is the intrinsic growth rates of predator and $n$ is a measure of the food quality that the prey provides for conversion into predator birth. $g(x,K)$ describes the specific growth rate of the prey in the absence of predators and satisfies $g(0,K)=r>0$, $g(K,K)=0$, $g_{x}(K,K)<0$, $g_{x}(x,K)\leq0$, and $g_{K}(x,K)>0$ for any $x>0$. $p(x)$ describes the change in the density of the prey attacked per unit time per predator as the prey density changes.
+In model (\ref{1.1}), Leslie-Gower term $ny/x$ descries the carrying capacity of the predator's environment is proportional to the number of prey.
+It is applicable for many species of animals.
+For example, Hanski et al. believed that it fit the dynamics of vole-weasel interaction \cite{HHH}.

-For system \eqref{1.1}, many people detect some complicated and challenging mathematically.
+Some complicated and challenging dynamics of system \eqref{1.1} have been detected mathematically.
 Li and Xiao \cite{YD} detected that system \eqref{1.1} with simplified Holling type IV function can undergo Bogdanov-Takens bifurcation of codimension 2 and subcritical Hopf bifurcation.
-Later on, Huang et al. \cite{JS} showed that system \eqref{1.1} with generalized Holling type III functional response can exhibit subcritical Hopf bifurcation and degenerate focus type Bogdanov-Takens bifurcation of codimension 3.
-Dai and Zhao \cite{YY} showed that if system \eqref{1.1} can exhibit a weak focus and its order is at most 2 which has Hopf cyclicity 2.
+Later, Huang et al. \cite{JS} showed that system \eqref{1.1} with generalized Holling type III functional response can exhibit subcritical Hopf bifurcation and degenerate focus type Bogdanov-Takens bifurcation of codimension 3.
+Dai and Zhao \cite{YY} showed that system \eqref{1.1} can exhibit a weak focus and its order is at most 2 which has Hopf cyclicity 2.
 Besides, for two anti-saddles, they showed that the Hopf cyclicity for positive equilibrium with smaller abscissa (resp. bigger abscissa) is 2 (resp.
 1).
 Huang et al. \cite{JX} showed that system \eqref{1.1} with simplified Holling type IV functional response can undergo degenerate Bogdanov-Takens singularity (focus case) of codimension 3.
+Zhu and Zou found three limit cycles generating from Hopf bifurcation for system \eqref{1.1} with mating difficulty and Holling type IV functional response in \cite{ZZ}.
+Different types of functional response functions were introduced in \cite{JS}.
 Here are some other excellent research, see \cite{HA,PA,AE,ST,T}.